Fast Kokoda Australian Led

 Our food is one of the biggest differences between us and other operators.
 We do not get you to carry the food and we do not supply baked beans and 2 minute noodles for every meal.
 We cook up curries, vegetarian pastas, damper, prawn crackers, fried rice and the list goes on.
 Our Master Chefs are specifically trained in food handling to ensure you have not only a delicious meal full of nutrition, but one that is safe to eat.
 You may even have the opportunity to help the Chef prepare the meal, giving you a chance to engage our local team in conversation and build a bond otherwise not obtained.

 Another feature of this expedition is that we try to maximise the economic benefits from your presence to the village people living in villages along the Track.
 This provides incentives for villagers to offer a good standard of service to trekking parties as well as a vital source of income to pay for medicine, education and transportation.

 As an ecotourism company, we are always looking for ways to maximise the benefits of tourism to the people living in the local area.
-Our tour uses experienced guides and porters recruited from all along the Track.
+Our tour uses experienced guides recruited from all along the Track.
 And much of the food you will eat along the way is supplied by village people en route.
 This not only gives the villagers a market for their vegetable crops but gives you a wonderful opportunity to try out local foods.
 Food purchased locally includes pineapple, bananas, potatoes and pumpkins as well as eggs.